tf4482/fisa/README.md

 ## Technology Stack 🖥️

 This application is being developed mainly using Laravel Filament, a powerful Framwork panel for Laravel applications.
-It facilitates the creation of CRUD interfaces and ensures a clean and maintainable codebase.
+It facilitates the creation of CRUD interface elements and ensures a clean and maintainable codebase.
 Also Node-RED, some shell scripts (bash mainly) and some other baseline os utilities, aswell as some proprietary vendor software will be used to achieve the desired functionality.

 ## Installation 💾